 Consider these suggestions:

 - Read the ProWritingAid review and discount offer to see if it’s right for you.
-The alternative is Grammarly, which requires a copy-and-paste operation that can introduce unexpected edit issues.
+The alternative is Grammarly, which requires a copy-and-paste operation, and unfortunately, that can introduce unexpected edit issues.

 - Take advantage of the discount offer and perform scene-by-scene edits.